flashbots/suave-viem/src/README.md

 > :warning: **ALPHA SOFTWARE**: This code relies on the SUAVE protocol, and both are subject to change.
 Please use it with caution.
-The [SUAVE spec](https://github.com/flashbots/suave-specs/tree/main) has not yet stabilized, so we are refraining from merging this work upstream.
-We plan to do so when the time is right.
-Additionally, [Confidential Compute Requests](https://github.com/flashbots/suave-specs/blob/main/specs/rigil/kettle.md#confidentialcomputerequest) in their current form can only be signed with local accounts (using privateKey directly), or with [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193) wallets using `eth_sign`.
+The [SUAVE spec](https://github.com/flashbots/suave-specs/tree/main) has not yet stabilized, so we are currently refraining from merging this work upstream.
+[Confidential Compute Requests](https://github.com/flashbots/suave-specs/blob/main/specs/rigil/kettle.md#confidentialcomputerequest) rely on a custom signature scheme, with the option to use EIP-712 to sign the payload.
+[EIP-1193](https://eips.ethereum.org/EIPS/eip-1193) wallets use either `eth_signTypedData_v4` (EIP-712) or `eth_sign` (generally regarded as unsafe) to sign confidential requests.
+We recommend always using EIP-712, which is the default.
+This default can be overridden by setting `isEIP712` in the request being signed.

 <br/>